gRPC has different types of methods and this tutorial will teach you all this in details. The gRPC method types are:

 }

-HelloRequest has just one member called ‘name’ and of type string while HelloReply also has a single member called ‘message’ and of type string.
+HelloRequest has just one member called ‘name’ of type string while HelloReply also has a single member called ‘message’ of type string.

 You will understand more about this once you will create gRPC methods like Unary, Server and client streaming, Bi-directional streaming later in this tutorial.

 As stated earlier this class is created inside the ‘Services’ folder and contains the implementation of the gRPC service in C#.
-Whatever methods you define in the greet.proto file, you need to implement them in this class in C#.
+Whatever methods we define in the greet.proto file, we need to implement them in this class in C#.

 Open this to find the SayHello method whose code is shown below: